Lvsyyy/AbyssRoblox/README.md

 # AbyssRoblox
-If you somehow find this feel free to use these scripts for your own quality of life features.
+If you somehow find this feel free to use these scripts for your own quality of life.
+If you use this inside a public script / hub do not obfuscate it support Open Source don't be a skid.

 ## [Roblox Abyss](https://www.roblox.com/games/127794225497302/Abyss)